 How could it be that Michal, who wasn’t Michal yet, broke through his parents’ double security cordon, showing himself to be disobedient before he was even born?
 Don’t expect any medical reports here.
 Everything I can tell you, you can learn at primary school.
 Sometimes two minuses make a plus.
 The first to learn this equation was Michal’s mother.
 When one day at lunch she broke the news to her own mother, Michal’s future grandmother, that lady’s eyes opened wide, as if she had just swallowed a fish bone.
 And her staring eyes saw a child who was announcing that she was expecting a child of her own.
 Michal’s mother‘s mother was dealt a shock, which her mind absorbed by shifting the whole family on one generation.

 is a graduate of the Faculty of Humanities of Charles University in Prague; he also graduated in Social and Mass Communication from Prague’s John Amos Comenius University.
 From 1996 to 1997 and in 2013 he studied and worked in Britain.
-Currently he lives in Prague, where he works for an international company.
+Currently he lives close to Prague.